jaericho/jaericho.github.io/_posts/2020-08-28-The-Big-Bang-Theory-Recut.md

 * Ep16 **The Tangible Affection Proof** - Valentine's Day goes wrong.
 Raj meets Lucy.
 * *E18 The Contractual Obligation Implementation - maybe, Raj plans a date with Lucy.*
 * E19 **The Closet Reconfiguration** - A letter from Howard's Dad.
 * E21 **The Closure Alternative** - Raj and Lucy.
-Penny tried to be passionate about Leonard's interests.
+Penny tries to be passionate about Leonard's interests.
 * E22 **The Proton Resurgence** - Introduction of Professor Proton.
 * E23 **The Love Spell Potential** - Raj and Lucy's date.
 Howard does impersonations during a D&D game. *(The impersonations are hilarious.)*
 * E24 **The Bon Voyage Reaction** - Leonard goes to the North Pole.
 Raj can talk to women now.